 The Pitlochry Market runs every third Sunday of the month and includes a wide range of vendors selling food, drink and homemade gifts and crafts.

 Experience something like you’ve never seen before: dazzling visuals and innovative design set against an original score in the woodland setting of Faskally Wood, just outside Pitlochry.
-The Enchanted Forrest is a truly unique event of sound and light.
+The Enchanted Forrest is a truly unique event of sound and light and is making its glorious come back this year, between September - October 2022.

-If you’re looking for one of the best shops in Pitlochry, you can find unusual jewellery and Scottish art at the Melt Gallery,
+If you’re looking for one of the best shops in Pitlochry, you can find unusual jewellery and Scottish art and crafts at the Melt Gallery.

 The Pitlochry Festival Theatre is renowned for its high quality performances held throughout the year including comedy, drama and music.
 Known for its uniquely detailed sets and large scale productions, many visitors to Pitlochry see a different show every night of their stay.
 Make sure you check the listings before you visit and make the most of this theatrical phenomenon!